fffilo/gnome-vagrant-indicator/README.md

 Use _Preferences_ to setup your indicator.
 Those settings will apply to all machines.

 If you want you can set specific setting for individual machine.
+Open file `~/.config/gnome-vagrant-indicator@gnome-shell-exstensions.fffilo.github.com/config.json`.
-Create (or open) file `~/.config/gnome-vagrant-indicator@gnome-shell-exstensions.fffilo.github.com/config.json` and edit it.
-It should look something like this:
+Set it's content to look something like this:

 	{
-		"machine_id": {
+		"xxx": {
-			"property_key": "value",
-			"another_property_key": "value"
+			"order": 1,
+			"label": "My App"
 		},
-		"another_machine_id": {
+		yyy": {
-			"another_property_key": "value"
+			"order": 2,
+			"notifications": false
 		}
 	}

+...where `xxx` and `yyy` are machine ids.
 Adjust your machine id(s) and property key(s) (see _Config keys_) and save file.
 Indicator should immediately refresh.
 Note that you do not need to add all machine ids to config, nor you do not need to add all config keys for each machine.

 **Important** : If config is not valid json file it will be ignored (all machines will use settings set in _Preferences_).

 ### Config command line helper

-To make things easier for you can use `config-index` helper:
+To make things easier you can use `config-index` helper:

 	gjs ~/.local/share/gnome-shell/extensions/gnome-vagrant-indicator@gnome-shell-exstensions.fffilo.github.com/config-index.js